CHAIUganda/MalariaTool/ReadME.md

 And use that to login and create other users.

 ####Data Management:
-There are too commands to ensure that data is synced.
+There are two commands to ensure that data is synced.

 To download: